venkatatmecs/terraform-sns-subscription-using-email/README.md

 This module creates an SNS topic and an SNS topic subscription.

 ## Requirements
-- Python 2.7+ installed globally on the system

-## Development requirements
-- Python 2.7 and 3.7 installed globally on the system
+- Python 3.7+ installed globally on the system